 Camping is one of my all-time favorite things!
 So when my boyfriend suggested we go camping this past weekend I couldn’t be more excited.
 I started thinking of our adventure to come; offroading, exploring a dessert I wasn’t familiar with, a slot canyon hike, waking up with the sun, and ending the days sitting fireside.
 My daydreaming lead me to where it usually leads me…what delicious food was I going to eat?

-Overnight oats are a one-container meal, providing the carbs, fat, and protein wanted to for a day of adventure.
-These oats ensure that I’m not starving halfway through a hike or have low energy.
+Overnight oats are a one-container meal, providing the carbs, fat, and protein needed for a day of adventure.
+I prefer my overnight oats in mason jars, like these, but be careful camping with glass.
+These cinnamon raisin overnight oats ensure that I’m not starving halfway through a hike.
 The base overnight oat recipe is simple and easily manipulated to fit different taste preferences or simply mix up to have a different flavor every day.
-The overnight oat base recipe include oats, milk, and chia seeds.
+The base recipe includes oats, plant-based milk, and chia seeds.

 Since I was craving oatmeal raisin cookies, I made this version.
-But, if raisins aren’t your thing, you could add dried cranberries, apricots, or blueberries.
+Who doesn’t want to eat cinnamon raisin cookies for breakfast?
+But, if raisins aren’t your thing, you could add any dried fruit you prefer.
+I suggest dried cranberries, blueberries, or diced dried apricots.

 Oatmeal Raisin Overnight OatsPrint This